 - Or up to a week if you have it as your only treatment

-Once the implant is taken out the area will feel sore for up to 2 or 3 weeks afterwards.
+Once the wires are taken out the area will feel sore for up to 2 or 3 weeks afterwards.
 Your nurses will give you painkillers to take.

 Other side effects will depend on the area being treated.
 A member of your radiotherapy treatment team can tell you what to expect.

 We have detailed information about the different types of internal radiotherapy in this section.

 There is also detailed information about the side effects of radiotherapy.